Fast, effective, and coherent time series modeling using the sparsity-ranked lasso: Methods

 }

-We have developed the \textbf{srlTS} package in the R statistical software to implement the novel methods described previously.
-Using the \texttt{slrTS} function, a user must only supply the time series of interest as the outcome, and can optionally supply additional components which include: a matrix of exogenous features, the maximum lag considered (\(p_{\max}\)), a vector of weights for the endogenous features (\(\boldsymbol w_{endo}\)), a vector of weights for the exogenous features (\(\boldsymbol w_{exo}\)), a vector of candidate exponents for the penalty weights (\(\gamma\)), a proportion to use for the training of the model if out-of-sample prediction accuracy is of interest, and several other minor components (see package documentation).
-The penalty weights refer to the inverse of the penalty factors in the SRL fitting procedure such that a coefficient with a weight of 0 will have zero chance of entering the model, and a weight of \(\infty\) will be unpenalized.
-An appealing property that results from setting weights to \(\infty\), especially for exogenous features, is that statistical inference can be conducted using traditional methods without correcting for post-selection inference or accounting for bias due to the shrinkage of the coefficient.
+We have developed the \textbf{fastTS} package in the R statistical software to implement the novel methods described previously.
+Using the \texttt{fastTS} function, a user must only supply the time series of interest as the outcome, and can optionally supply additional components which include: a matrix of exogenous features, the maximum lag considered (\(p_{\max}\)), a vector of coefficient weights for the endogenous features (\texttt{w\_endo}), a vector of coefficient weights for the exogenous features (\texttt{w\_exo}), a vector of candidate exponents for the penalty weights (\(\gamma\)), a proportion to use for the training of the model if out-of-sample prediction accuracy is of interest, and several other minor components (see package documentation).
+The ``coefficient weights'' here refer to the inverse of the penalty factor weights in the SRL fitting procedure such that a coefficient with a weight of 0 will have zero chance of entering the model, and a weight of \(\infty\) will be unpenalized.
+An appealing property that results from setting coefficient weights to \(\infty\), especially for exogenous features, is that statistical inference can be conducted using traditional methods without correcting for post-selection inference or accounting for bias due to the shrinkage of the coefficients.
 For this reason, the default option for \(\boldsymbol w_{exo}\) is ``unpenalized'', so that coefficients and standard errors are easily estimated and unbiased (via the \texttt{summary} function).
-The fitting engine for the lasso is accomplished via the \textbf{ncvreg} package \citep{breheny2011} which uses coordinate descent, and allows for additional features such as nonconvex penalization, an L2 penalty parameter which allows for the elastic net, and non-normally distributed outcomes.
-Model fitting involves two tuning parameters, \(\lambda\) (the extent of overall coefficient penalization) and \(\gamma\) (the degree of emphasis placed on the penalty weights), as defined previously.
-By default the \texttt{srlTS} function will use the AICc to select the best values, starting with \(\gamma \in \left\{0, 0.25, 0.5, 1, 2, 4, 16 \right\}\) and running each of these through 101 decreasing values of \(\lambda\) according to the standard limits implemented in \textbf{ncvreg}.
-BIC is also available as an alternate means of tuning parameter selection.
+The fitting engine for the lasso is accomplished via the \textbf{ncvreg} package \citep{breheny2011} which uses coordinate descent, and supports additional features such as nonconvex penalization, an L2 penalty parameter which allows for the elastic net, and the modeling of non-normally distributed outcomes.
+Model fitting involves two tuning parameters, \(\lambda\) (the extent of overall coefficient penalization) and \(\gamma\) (the degree of emphasis placed on the weights), as defined previously.
+By default the \texttt{fastTS} function will use the AICc to select the best values, starting with \(\gamma \in \left\{0, 0.25, 0.5, 1, 2, 4, 16 \right\}\) and running each of these through 101 decreasing values of \(\lambda\) according to the standard limits implemented in \textbf{ncvreg}.
+BIC is also available as an alternative means of tuning parameter selection, although the package stops short from implementation of any CV procedure discussed in Section 3.2 (these would be welcome future contributions).